mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

 # => (-2.0, 4.0)
 ```

-Which is equivalent to this probability model:
+Mathematically speaking, the two snippets above define this probability model:

 $$ x \sim \text{Normal}(0, 3) $$

 $$ y \sim \text{Normal}(x, 4) $$

-and these evaluating these expectations on it:
+and compute the following expectations on it:

 $$ E(y) = 0 $$